-Breaches in Academic Integrity at this level are considered most serious and attract maximum penalties.
+Breaches in academic conduct at this level are considered most serious and attract maximum penalties.

-This would include:
+Examples include:

-- A second incident of cheating or plagiarism - Malicious misuse of Internet or computer systems; - Repetition of breach in Academic Conduct after probation for similar offence;
+- A second incident of cheating or plagiarism; - Malicious misuse of Internet or computer systems; - Repetition of breach in academic conduct after probation for similar offence;

-Examples of Penalties for Level 3 breaches:
+Examples of Penalties for Level 3 Breaches:

-The penalty for a breach in Academic Integrity at Level 3 is permanent expulsion from William Angliss Institute with a notation of disciplinary action on the student's transcript.
+The penalty for a breach in academic conduct at Level 3 is permanent expulsion from William Angliss Institute with a notation of disciplinary action on the student's transcript.